xinity/dcos-docs-site/pages/services/edge-lb/overview/index.md

 <a name="edge-lb-load-balancer"></a>

-## Edge-LB Load Balancer
+### Edge-LB load balancers

-The Edge-LB load balancers are the individual instances of the load balancing software (such as HAProxy).
+The **Edge-LB load balancers** are the individual instances of the load balancing software (such as HAProxy).
 Individual load balancer instances accept traffic and route it to the appropriate services within the DC/OS cluster.

-Depending on your network and cluster configuration, you might route outside traffic through a hardware load balancer, then to the Edge-LB load balancer pool.
-One of the Edge-LB load balancers within that pool then accepts the traffic and routes it to the appropriate service within the DC/OS cluster.

-# Edge-LB Pools for high-availability
+# Edge-LB pools for high-availability

 Multiple Edge-LB pools can be configured across multiple DC/OS public nodes to create a highly-available load balancing environment and to support increased throughput.
 There are two primary external architectures that support this: